dfmoralesb/MPE_tutorials/README.md

 * **IQ-tree_concatenated** This folder contains the concatenated alignment (*.fa) from all individual loci in folder ***IQ-tree_individual_loci*** and the output files from tree estimation with IQ-TREE.

 * **ASTRAL** This folder contains the input file (e.g. all individual gene trees from ***IQ-tree_individual_loci*** in single file) and the output ASTRAL.

+## Maximum-Likelihood Phylogenetic Inference

+* Tutorial on phylogenetic inference with maximum likelihood with IQ-TREE

+Maximum-likelihood phylogenetic inference aims to find the parameters of an evolutionary model that maximize the likelihood of observing the dataset at hand.
+The model parameters include the tree topology and its branch lengths but also all parameter of the substitution model (e.g., GTR) assumed in the inference.